 “I built stuff, I coded stuff, I thought about stuff, I ran stuff, I designed stuff, I told people how to do stuff, now I write about stuff.”

 I’ve been a freelance journalist since the early days of the web and writes about everything from enterprise architecture to gadgets, specialising in developer and enterprise.

 You’ll have seen my words in magazines, national newspapers, and online.
-Places I’ve written for include The Guardian, The Financial Times, InfoWorld, ComputerWorld, TechRepublic, The New Stack, ZDNet, IT Pro, PC Plus, .Net, The Register, Internet Works, PC Answers, Computing, Computer Weekly, Cloud Pro, Data Center Dynamics, Grey Matter’s Hardcopy, IT Pro Today, Techradar, Application Development Advisor, CITEWorld, CreativBloq, Data Business, IT Expert, Information Age, It’s Open, IT Week, Know Your Mobile, PC Advisor, PC Format, PC Magazine, PCW, Petri, Practical Web Pages, International Developer, Server Management, Network News, The H, Tom’s Guide, Web Designer, The OFficial Windows XP Magazine, Demon Dispatches, and T3.
+Places I’ve written for include The Guardian, The Financial Times, InfoWorld, ComputerWorld, TechRepublic, The New Stack, Woody’s Watch, ZDNet, IT Pro, PC Plus, .Net, The Register, Internet Works, PC Answers, Computer Arts, Computing, Computer Weekly, Cloud Pro, Code Matters, Data Center Knowledge, Data Center Dynamics, Grey Matter’s Hardcopy, IT Pro Today, Techradar, Application Development Advisor, CITEWorld, CreativBloq, Data Business, IT Expert, Information Age, It’s Open, IT Week, Know Your Mobile, PC Advisor, PC Format, PC Magazine, PCW, Petri, Practical Web Pages, International Developer, Server Management, Network News, Bluetooth World, The BlackBerry Bookazine, Network News, Mobile Business, Recombu, The H, Tom’s Guide, Web Designer, The Official Windows XP Magazine, Demon Dispatches, and T3.

 I’ve also written fiction reviews for SFX and Vector.

 Some of my earliest writing has been excavated from a dying hard disk.